eccentricdevotion/TARDISWeepingAngels/README.md

 `drops` sets a list of items that drop when the Angel is killed.

 `angels_can_steal` sets whether the Angels can steal your TARDIS Key - requires the TARDIS plugin to be installed.

-##TODO
-* When the Angel steals the key, set it in their hand and drop it if they're killed